LukeShortCloud/rootpages/src/commands/openstack.rst

-   node clean <NODE>, zero out all of the storage devices managed by Ironic "node clean --clean-steps '[{""interface"": ""deploy"", ""step"": ""erase_devices_metadata""}]' <NODE>", only clean the partition table metadata node vif list <NODE>, show all virtual interfaces from Neutron that are attached node vif detach <VIF> <NODE>, detatch a virtual interface from the node introspection abort <NODE>, stop introspection introspection data save <NODE>, display the JSON output of the introspection data for a specific node introspection interface list <NODE>, list all of the network interfaces found during introspection
+   node clean <NODE>, zero out all of the storage devices managed by Ironic "node clean --clean-steps '[{""interface"": ""deploy"", ""step"": ""erase_devices_metadata""}]' <NODE>", only clean the partition table metadata node vif list <NODE>, show all virtual interfaces from Neutron that are attached node vif detach <VIF> <NODE>, detach a virtual interface from the node introspection abort <NODE>, stop introspection introspection data save <NODE>, display the JSON output of the introspection data for a specific node introspection interface list <NODE>, list all of the network interfaces found during introspection